-Why do so many travellers to New Zealand ignore the important aspect of timing?
-We think it should be given greater priority in any travel planning process?
-So what is the best time to visit New Zealand anyway?
-Here’s some important seasonal information about New Zealand to help travellers make the best decision on when to visit this fabulous country!
+Why do so many travellers to New Zealand ignore how important it is to get the timing right?
+What is best time to visit New Zealand?
+I believe this questions should be given greater priority, even before you begin your travel planning.
+So, what is the best time to visit New Zealand anyway?
+This blog is going to give you some very important seasonal information on New Zealand to help you, the traveller, to decide what is the best time to visit New Zealand!

 Spring: (Sept – November):

-Spring in New Zealand sometimes has an identity crisis so expect all types of weather – cold, frosty, clear days, to sunny and hot days.
-Jeans are a good option and layers work well on our top halves, as they can be added or removed.
+Spring in New Zealand sometimes has an identity crisis.
+You will need to be prepared for all types of weather.
+For example you might get cold, frosty, clear days and then sunny hot T-shirt weather.
+Therefore packing your jeans is a good idea.
+Layers of clothing also work well on your top half, as they can be added or removed.
 A warm jacket is always a must.
-So whats great about Spring?
-Its a lovely time to see the blossoms emerging, green paddocks and most importantly, cute little baby lambs!
+So what is so great about Spring?
+Well, it is a perfect time to see the Spring blossoms, lush green paddocks and most importantly, cute little baby lambs!

 Summer: (December – March)

-A New Zealand Summer is moderately hot, with temperatures hovering around 20-30 degrees celsius.
-In most places you’ll be wearing shorts or a t-shirt during the day, adding a light jumper at night.
+A New Zealand Summer is moderately warm, with temperatures hovering around 20-30 degrees celsius (68-86 Fahrenheit).
+In most places you’ll be wearing shorts or a t-shirt during the day.
+For nighttime you will probably want to add a light jersey (sweater).
 This is the busiest travel season in New Zealand, (20 Dec – 10 Jan).
 Be warned, facilities are heavily booked over Christmas with family travellers and Kiwi kids enjoying their school holidays.
-View some sample New Zealand travel itineraries.

 Autumn: (April – May):

 Autumn temperatures are cooler than summer, but personally, I think it’s the best time to visit New Zealand!
 The weather is generally more settled and pretty darn fabulous!
 Everywhere the rich gold and reds show their face.
-Consider taking clothes such as light pants or shorts, t-shirts and a couple of long-sleeved tops.
+When packing for your holiday, take clothes such as light pants or shorts, t-shirts and a couple of long-sleeved tops.
 It ‘s cooler at night so be prepared with a pure wool sweater.
 Now’s your chance to buy the Merino wool clothing New Zealand is famous for.
 With calmer days and less rain, it can be a great time for all those adventurous activities you’ve planned.